nicc777/kubernetes-from-scratch/chapter_07/README.md

 <a href="https://github.com/nicc777/kubernetes-from-scratch/raw/main/chapter_07/snyk-pr-3.png" target="_blank"><img src="https://github.com/nicc777/kubernetes-from-scratch/raw/main/chapter_07/snyk-pr-3.png" height="323" width="800" /></a>

 Again, the way you and/or your team deals with these PR's is up to you, but typically what I would do in this example repository is to test these changes first manually and then merge to the `main` branch.
 Then, to update the other release or releases which may be on a separate release branch (see chapter 08), I would also apply those fixes in those branches.
 In fact, as you may see from chapter 08, for the latest release (version `v2` in that case), I would just merge `main` back to `v2`.

+In this particular example the PR's only applied to new libraries I added in `v2` and therefore `v1` was unaffected.
+The end result was that I tested the PR's using a separate branch which I then merged to `v2` and later that branch was merged to `main` via a normal PR.
+I then proceeded3d to dismiss the Snyk PR's as all the work was already done.

 ## Conclusion